God Rest Ye Merry Gentle-Mannequins: Reception

 Rowan Kaiser of The A.V.
 Club gave the episode a A−, saying "The entire episode hits that sweet spot between sweet and weird.
 Even the moment where Chet goes a little crazy and makes a horrifying window display is oddly endearing, thanks to the ketchup bottle squirting 'blood.'
 That’s clever, weird, but also impressive.
 That’s Bob’s Burgers, and I’m happy that the show is getting a chance to apply its impressive clever weirdness to the holidays."
 Ross Bonaime of Paste gave the episode 8.5 out of 10, saying "God Rest Ye Merry Gentle-Mannequins" is essentially everything you could want from a holiday episode of Bob’s Burgers.
 Chet’s story of finding mannequin love with Nadine is so ridiculous, yet everyone in the family except Bob finds it to be beautiful.
 Tina even proclaims it to be the greatest love story ever told.
 That may not be accurate, but it’s definitely the weirdest love story you’re going to find in a holiday TV special."

 The episode received a 1.5 rating and was watched by a total of 3.09 million people.
 This made it the fourth most watched show of Fox's Animation Domination block that night, beating The Cleveland Show but losing to The Simpsons with 3.77 million.
-The likely reason that this episode was the least-watched upon premiere of any of the episodes of 'Bob's Burgers' to date is due to the Sandy Hook Elementary School shooting that had occurred on December 14, 2012, two days prior to the episodes' airing on December 16, 2012.